-Non-Indian abusers can be held civilly accountable in tribal courts under some circumstances.
+Note that non-Indian abusers who are subject to valid protection orders can be held civilly accountable in tribal courts under some circumstances.
 Some examples of civil remedies include contempt of court, exclusion from the reservation, fines and fees, restitution, attorney's fees and court costs, batterer reeducation programs, community service, forfeiture, and loss of licensure or other privileges.
 Your tribe may develop other suitable civil remedies.